ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 ## installing Ansible

-we can use a [development container](https://github.com/containers/toolbox) for our workshop:
+for experimental purpose in our workshop we can use any machine or also a [development container](https://github.com/containers/toolbox):

 ```
 $ toolbox enter